 Mrs. Grossman was born Katherine Mary Underwood (Eiserhardt) on July 18, 1951 in Washington.
 D.C. and is survived by her husband Richard Lee Grossman.

-Mrs. Grossman is also survived by her brother John Eiserhardt, and sisters Margaret O’Hara and Theresa Eiserhardt; nieces Caitlin Shannor, Leah O’Hara – Brown, nephews John Shieder and George Eierhardt and their children.
+Mrs. Grossman is also survived by her brother John Eiserhardt, and sisters Margaret O’Hara and Theresa Eiserhardt; nieces Caitlin Shannor, Leah O’Hara – Brown, nephews John Shieder and George Eierhardt and their beautiful children.

 Mrs. Grossman was the author of “Pitchforks & Aprons– American Agrarian Women”